-Workers compensation is supposed to protect all workers in all accidents – period.
-Unfortunately, it doesn’t always work that way.
-Often, when an employee or their family file a claim after a legitimate injury, they find it being denied, minimized, or treated as less severe than it really is.
-But you do not have to go without workers compensation benefits—and you don’t have to accept whatever they offer you.
-You need to talk to a Los Angeles workers compensation lawyer.
+Workers’ compensation is supposed to protect all workers in all accidents – period.
+Unfortunately, it does not always work that way.
+Often, when an employee or their family files a claim after a legitimate injury, they find it being denied, minimized, or treated as less severe than it really is.

-Workers compensation or “workers comp” is supposed to be a simple system:
+Workers’ compensation or “workers’ compensation” is supposed to be a simple system:

 - The benefits are paid for both by workers’ paycheck deductions and by employers

-- Any time a worker gets hurt on the job, all of their costs are covered
+- Any time a worker gets hurt on the job, all their costs are covered

-- In exchange, the worker cannot sue the employer
+- In exchange for the benefits they received, the worker cannot sue the employer

 Sounds fair, right?

-Unfortunately, the way workers comp works in real life is totally different.
-The benefits are provided by an insurance company, and like all insurers they are driven by profit.
+Unfortunately, the way workers’ compensation works in real life is totally different.
+The benefits are provided by an insurance company, which, like all insurers, is driven by profit.
 They have an incentive to pay out the smallest amount possible and, if they can get away with it, to deny your claim altogether.

-That means that many injured workers and their families file legitimate claims only to hear disappointing excuses:
+That means that many injured workers and their families file legitimate claims only to hear disappointing excuses, such as:

-- The insurer doesn’t believe your injury is as severe as it really is
+- The insurer doesn’t believe your injury is as severe as it is

-- The insurer may not believe you were injured at all
+- The insurer may question whether you were injured at all

-- The insurer refers you to a doctor you don’t believe is really on your side
+- The insurer refers you to a doctor you don’t feel is really on your side

-- You are approved for a cheaper or less promising procedure instead of the treatment you really need
+- You get approved for a cheaper or less promising procedure instead of the treatment you really need

-In most cases, workers compensation claims are resolved without ever going to court.
-In fact, most of the time you cannot file a lawsuit, because the claim is supposed to be handled by workers comp exclusively.
+No. In most cases, workers’ compensation claims are resolved without ever going to court.
+In fact, most of the time, you cannot file a lawsuit because the claim is supposed to be handled by workers’ compensation exclusively.

-One of the benefits of this is: you do not have to argue about who is responsible.
+One of the benefits of this is that you do not have to argue about who is responsible.
 In fact, your claim will be approved even if the injury was your own fault.